sonnets-project/event-driven-node-demo/readme.md

   stack, and moves the head accordingly.
 If the stack is at capacity, simply overwrites the top-most value.

-This stack is not particularly interesting or novel, but we will later connect it to an event-driver. *Note that this implementation can be compiled without any event-driven logic* - the stack functions completely independently.
+This stack itself is not particularly interesting or novel, but we will later connect it to an event-driver. *Note that this implementation can be compiled without any event-driven logic* - the stack functions completely independently.
 To showcase this, a small demonstrator of stack functionality is defined in the entry point of `stack_demo.c`, where a stack is initialised, and values are pushed, peeked, and popped.

 Events (what we're paid for)
 ===